Chemotherapy

 Which chemotherapy for whom?

 There is no “one” chemotherapy that helps all cancer patients equally.
-The cytostatic drugs that oncologists choose and the frequency with which they administer them depend on various factors, for example:
+Which cytostatic drugs oncologists select and the frequency with which they administer them depends on various factors, for example

 • Type of cancer, size, spread and aggressiveness of the tumor, special characteristics of the cancer cells.

 • The patient’s age, general state of health, existing underlying diseases and personal wishes and expectations all play a role.
-For example, younger and healthy people usually tolerate chemotherapy better than older people who still suffer from other diseases.
+For example, younger and healthy people usually tolerate chemotherapy better than older people who suffer from other diseases aswell.

 Oncology specialists use these criteria to determine the course of chemotherapy.
 They consider which cytostatic drugs to use, in which combination and dosage.
 Body weight and height, age and general condition are important points to calculate the appropriate dose of medication.